adamwen829/instapush-py/README.md

 Instapush-py
 ============

-a Python wrapper for the Instapaper API.
+a Python wrapper for the Instapush API.

 #Installation
 ```Shell